trustoverip/tswg-trust-registry-tf/v2/README.md

-# Placeholder TRTF README v2
+# Placeholder TRQP README v2

+_note_: the name of the protocol is being deliberated.
+TRQP is a standing name until we have aligned on a long term name.

-The Trust Registry Protocol serves to provide a simple interface to the plethora of systems that contain answers that are required to make trust decisions.
+The Trust Registry Query Protocol serves to provide a simple interface to the plethora of systems that contain answers that are required to make trust decisions.

-The TRP does not:
+The TRPQ does not:
-  * implement governance - the system-of-record that supports the TRP may do this.
+  * implement governance - the system-of-record that supports the TRPQ may do this.
-  * make decisions - the TRP serves up data that are inputs to trust decisions.
+  * make decisions - the TRPQ serves up data that are inputs to trust decisions.
-  * assign Roles or Rights, though a consuming system may take information that is received via the TRP and assign these.
+  * assign Roles or Rights, though a consuming system may take information that is received via the TRPQ and assign these.

 ## Design Decisions